rajeshwarpatlolla/ionic-toast/README.md

 Bug Fix

 ### 1) v0.2.0
-Lint issues fixed, Npm packages updated, Main files added in to package.json, Changes in the gulp tasks.
+Lint issues fixed, npm packages updated, main files added in the package.json, changes in the gulp tasks.

-JS and CSS file is combined in to one `ionic-toast.bundle.min.js` file in the dist folder.
+JS and CSS file is combined into one `ionic-toast.bundle.min.js` file in the dist folder.

 ##License:
 [MIT](https://github.com/rajeshwarpatlolla/ionic-toast/blob/master/LICENSE.md "MIT")